 How do I get involved?

-If you have any other questions please contact us.
-If you’re ready to take on the challenge of an emergency aid worker then go ahead and sign up!
+If you have any other questions please contact the events team.
 We’ll then be in touch to welcome you and your team, and send you any additional information you need.

 If you're not quite ready to sign up but want to know more, please fill out the form below and we'll get in touch.